rakshithaelango/Linkedin_Profile_Analytics_Dashboard_PowerBi/README.md

     * Go to your linkedin setting and privacy.

-    * Click pn "Data Privacy" i the setting menu.
+    * Click On "Data Privacy" iN the setting menu.

     * Under the "Get copy of your data" section,click on the corresponding option.